Beyond Inserting: Learning Identity Embedding for Semantic-Fidelity Personalized Diffusion Generation: Experiments

-We further validate our methods on generation of multiple IDs.
-The results in Fig.~\ref{multiperson} show that training individually can also perform good performance of human-human interactions.
-Furthermore, compared to Celeb Basis~\cite{yuan2023inserting}, our method does not introduce face prior from other models (e.g., a pre-trained face recognition model or basis module).
-As shown in Fig.~\ref{more objects}, we adopt \textbf{bear}, \textbf{cat}, and \textbf{dog} for experiments, which show the generalization ability of our method.
+\textbf{Embedding Other Objects.} We further validate our methods on other objects.
+Compared to Celeb Basis~\cite{yuan2023inserting}, our method does not introduce face prior from other models (e.g., a pre-trained face recognition model or basis module).
+As shown in Fig.~\ref{more objects}, we adopt animals (\textbf{Bear}, \textbf{Cat}, and \textbf{Dog}) and general objects (\textbf{Car}, \textbf{Chair} and \textbf{Plushie}) for experiments, which show the generalizability of our method.